Rudolph von Ripper: OSS service

-He left the OSS in late 1945 with the rank of captain, though some commentators suggest he continued as an operative for the Central Intelligence Agency.
-His final official evaluation form assessed him as "Outstanding in fieldwork but too restless for staff work".
+He left the OSS in late 1945 with the rank of captain, though some commentators suggest he continued as an operative for the Central Intelligence Agency or the Counterintelligence Corps.
+His final OSS evaluation form assessed him as "Outstanding in fieldwork but too restless for staff work".

+Return to civilian life

+Having divorced Mopsa, he married art critic Evelyn (Avi) Leege, with whom he returned to his pre-war home in Connecticut.
+However, he initially struggled to create art in a peacetime context.
+He earned two Guggenheim Fellowships for fine art painting, in 1945 and 1947.
 He returned to Europe in 1946 and taught at the Academy of Fine Arts in Vienna, where he was involved with the Art-Club artists' association, often raising funds for their activities.

-Having divorced Mopsa, he married art critic Evelyn Leege, with whom he returned to his pre-war home in Connecticut.
-He earned two Guggenheim Fellowships for fine art painting, in 1945 and 1947.

-In 1947, a portfolio of thirty of von Ripper's etchings was published in New York in 200 numbered editions, under the title "With the 34th Infantry Division in Italy" with a foreword from Major General Charles W. Ryder.
+In 1947, a portfolio of thirty of von Ripper's etchings was published in New York in 200 numbered editions, under the title With the 34th Infantry Division in Italy with a foreword from Major General Charles W. Ryder.
 The same year, his wartime painting Smoke Screen at Anzio Beachhead was lent by the Department of Defence to hang in the United States Capitol.